PKGaspi/Mega-Man-Space-2/README.md

 Later versions will be posted on those sites.

 ## State of the game
-As of today the game is in developmente on a playable state, but not all the content is implemented.
-Sugestions, feedback and any kind of idea in general is well received.
-Please, feel free to open an issue if you have anything useful for the game.

-Check this repo or my sites below to stay tuned about the latest updates.
-If you can't wait any longer to play the game (which I doubt) I suggest you to check the prequel, [Mega Man Space].
+As of today the game is no longer in development.

 ## Tools
 The game is being developed using [Godot], an open source game engine.